gabeneslin/projecteuler/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of projecteuler was to help me learn to code in R by writing functions from the ground up to solve Project Euler problems.
+The goal of projecteuler was to help me learn to code in R (back in 2016) by writing functions from the ground up to solve Project Euler problems.
+I have since revised some of the functions.

 ## Installation